GuyTCharles/ConsultCareConnect/README.md

   Users can submit inquiries via a form-style modal with a clean UI.

 - 🤖 **AI Chatbot Assistant**
-  A built-in chatbot helps users by answering basic questions about services offered on the site—improving user engagement and guiding them through available features.
+  A built-in chatbot helps users by answering basic questions about services offered on the site, improving user engagement, and guiding them through available features.

 - 🌗 **Dark Mode / Light Mode Toggle**
-  Seamless theme switching preserved across sessions.
+  Seamless theme switching is preserved across sessions.

 - 📂 **Base64 PDF Viewer**
   Embedded PDF viewer in new tab windows; fallback messaging for unsupported file types.